eagardi/eagardi.github.io/FinalPaper2.md

 Screen density is the numbetr of dpi's(dots per inch).
 For exampe a medium density device will have 160 dots per inch.

+### Creating Different Images to Handle Different Densities
+When using images for android devices developers must use the 3:4:6:8:12:16 scaling ratio between the six different densities.